axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-11-28-intro-the-fiat-system-has-been-good.markdown

 </div>

 <h1>Fiat Has Been Good</h1>
  <p>The Fiat system has been good for more than a few people.
-It created the middle class, improved education, medicine, and science, etc. Poeple in the US, the European Union, Australia, and New Zealand live better after Fiat.</p>
- <p>That is to say, people of European descent live best.
+It created the middle class, improved education, medicine, and science, etc. Poeple in the US, the European Union, Australia, and New Zealand live better after Fiat.
+That is to say, people of European descent live best.
 Not all of them, mind you, but that is generally the case.</p>
- <p>Society has moved forward, in the &lsquo;developed&rsquo; countries.</p>
+ <p>Society has moved forward, in Europe and the &lsquo;developed&rsquo; countries.</p>

  <h1>Climate Change</h1>
-  <p>Then there is Climate Change, which of course could be a hoax and the fires and destructive storms we are suffering through are just the result of our over stimulated imagination.</p>
+  <p>Then there is Climate Change, <span id="_standout">which of course could be a hoax and the fires and destructive storms we are suffering through are just the result of our over stimulated imagination.</span></p>
   <p>Or it could be urgently true because Climat Change is already here.</p>
   <p>But, hey, lets talk about it because we could be leaving money on the table.</p>